nerdcringe/SpinUp/README.md

 <img src="https://user-images.githubusercontent.com/54510965/195656001-742022d7-2d7f-4dbe-befc-8a96bdf91f2d.png" width="450">

 Afterwards, the position tracking itself had to be worked on.
 The code gets the change in tracking wheel position and the current angle at every update.
-Then, those polar coordinates (defined by distance and angle instead of x and y) are converted to x, y coordinates and added to the global position.
+Then the distance and angle (called polar coordinates) are converted to x-y coordinates and added to the global position.

 Here is a diagram of the odometry system.